'Gilmore Girls' Season 5, Episode 12: Come Home

 • Richard and Emily talk about firing Robert (Ed Brigadier), Richard's valet, when he's barely out of the room.
 EAT THE RICH.

-• I'm picturing Sugar Farthington as less cool Patsy Stone type who doesn't go anywhere without her poodle named Regina and a flask full of vodka.
+• I'm picturing Sugar Farthington as a less cool Patsy Stone type who doesn't go anywhere without her poodle named Regina and a flask full of vodka.

 Swap the Stoli with Grey Goose and put it in a crystal tumbler on rocks.